rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 There are three ways in which $\Phi_B$ can change:

 1. The magnitude of $\bfvec{B}$ (that is, $B$) can change.
-To do this, a magnet can be moved closer or farther away from a loop, a loop can be moved closer or farther away from a magnet, or the current that is generating the magnetic field can be changed.
-See Example 29.1 in the textbook for an example of the creation of a changing magnetic field with an electromagnet.
+To do this, a magnet can be moved closer or farther away from a loop, a loop can be moved closer or farther away from a magnet, or the current generating the magnetic field can be changed.
+See Example 29.1 in the textbook for an example of creating a changing magnetic field with an electromagnet.

 2. The area $A$ can change.
 To do this, the loop cross--section can be expanded or contracted by heating or cooling a wire or, more commonly, using a device called a slidewire generator (see Example 29.5 in the textbook).